anthunyy/thevadvpn-app/README.md

     - **distribution.js** - Configuration for `electron-builder`
   - **test/** - Electron GUI tests
 - **dist-assets/** - Icons, binaries and other files used when creating the distributables
   - **binaries/** - Git submodule containing binaries bundled with the app.
-For example the statically linked OpenVPN binary.
 See the README in the submodule for details
   - **linux/** - Scripts and configuration files for the deb and rpm artifacts
   - **pkg-scripts/** - Scripts bundled with and executed by the macOS pkg installer
   - **windows/** - Windows NSIS installer configuration and assets
-  - **ca.crt** - The Mullvad relay server root CA. Bundled with the app and only OpenVPN relays signed by this CA are trusted

 ### Building, testing and misc